INTERACT-LLM/alignment-drift-llms/README.md

 # 📝 Citation
-If you use our work, please remember to cite us:
+If you use our work, please cite:

 ```
 @article{almasi2025alignmentdriftcefrpromptedllms,